-- in moderate injury cases, you probably only need a telephone assessment. - in major injury cases, an independent needs assessment at home or in hospital would probably be most appropriate. - in the third type, catastrophic cases, you would probably instruct a case manager to act on behalf of the injured client at the outset.
+in moderate injury cases, you probably only need a telephone assessment leading to a triage report. in major injury cases, an independent needs assessment at home or in hospital would probably be most appropriate. in the third type, catastrophic cases, you would probably instruct a case manager to act on behalf of the injured client at the outset.
 The case manager would report regularly on progress.